Fafikk/ManagerBOT/README.md

 -   `/userinfo`: Show details about a specified user or the command issuer.
 -   `/embed`: (Admin only) Create and send a custom embed message.
 -   `/maintenance`: (Admin only) Enable maintenance mode, restricting bot access.
--   `/clear`: Remove a specified number of recent messages from the channel.
+-   `/clear`: (Admin only) Remove a specified number of recent messages from the channel.
--   `/online`: Disable maintenance mode and resume normal bot operations.
+-   `/online`: (Admin only) Disable maintenance mode and resume normal operations.
 -   `/status`: Check the current status of services and features.

 # Required dependencies